RMerl/asuswrt-merlin/README-merlin.txt

 - Updating from a firmware version that is more than 3 releases older
 - Switching from a Tomato/DD-WRT/OpenWRT firmware

-If upgrading from anything older and you experience issues, then consider doing a factory default reset then as well.
+If you run into any issue after an upgrade and you haven't done so, try doing a factory default reset as well.

 Always read the changelog, as mandatory resets will be mentionned there when they are necessary.